quantumbrake/cayenne-benchmarks/README.md

 # Results

 Here we present some example results from our analysis, followed by key take-homes.
-The details are presented in the notebook available in the notebooks folder above.
+The details are presented in the [notebook](https://github.com/Heuro-labs/pyssa-benchmarks/blob/master/notebooks/Analysis.ipynb) available in the notebooks folder above or just viewed [here](https://nbviewer.jupyter.org/github/Heuro-labs/pyssa-benchmarks/blob/master/notebooks/Analysis.ipynb).

 ## Example results from comparisons